Join the RHS today and support our charitable work

 Join the RHS today and support our charity

-Unlike most aphids which are active during the spring and summer, the green spruce aphid is active during the winter months.
+Unlike most aphids which are active during the spring and summer, the green spruce aphid is most active during the winter.
 It can cause needle drop on spruce trees (Picea species).

 Green spruce aphid is a sap-sucking insect that infests spruce trees (Picea species) causing needle drop.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)

 Chemicals: using a sprayer